10 Most Popular Horse Breeds and Types of Horses

 • Life Expectancy: 25 – 30 years

-• Best for: Versatility in equestrian sports, pleasure riding, and ranch work.
+• Specialty: Versatility in equestrian sports, pleasure riding, and ranch work.

-• Origin: Originally bred by the Nez Perce Native American tribe in the Pacific Northwest, USA.
+• Origin: Nez Perce Native American tribe in the Pacific Northwest, USA.

 Morgan

-Morgans are known for their strength, endurance, and friendly disposition, making them excellent choices for beginners and experienced riders.
+Morgans are excellent choices for beginners and experienced riders.
+They have unmatched strength, endurance, and friendly disposition.
 They excel in various disciplines, including dressage, driving, and endurance riding.

 At a Glance